API Testing

 Smoke Testing vs. Sanity Testing: Understanding the Differences

-• Sanity testing is performed after minor builds or specific issues in the software have been resolved to ensure that the changes function as expected and do not cause new problems.
+• Sanity testing is performed after a minor build or when specific issues in the software have been fixed to ensure that the changes do not cause new problems.

 How to do smoke testing (step by step)

 Ideally, smoke testing should be one step within a CI pipeline.
-Moreover, we highly recommend leveraging functional tests for some of the most critical aspects of your software in a test suite for smoke testing.
+Moreover, we highly recommend using functional tests for some of the most critical aspects of your software in a test suite for smoke testing.

 We highly recommend running smoke tests daily against the code in the main branch

 As we mentioned earlier, smoke tests are meant to be executed many times, and during each build, it’s essential to pick the functional tests that run fast enough.
-The below diagram shows a standard software development workflow with smoke testing included in it:
+The diagram below shows a standard software development workflow with smoke testing included in it:

 Agile software development workflow with smoke testing